 Classes or Groups for Those With Mental Illness

-Connections: Support group that meets every other Tuesday from 11:00 am to 12:30 pm.
+Connection: Support group that meets every other Tuesday from 11:00 am to 12:30 pm.
 Connections is a support/recovery group for consumers, run by trained volunteers.
 No need to register or call, just come on over.
-Dates will be posted soon for 2018!
+See the calendar for dates and location!

 Classes or Groups for Family or Friends of Those With Mental Illness